PeymanKhodadust/public-transportation-timetable/README.md

 # public-transportation-app
 An app for querying the public transport REST api in switzerland.

-prerequisite: node and npm.
+Prerequisite: node and npm.
 You can get it [here](https://www.npmjs.com/get-npm).

 git clone: